Robert Holmes (Royal Navy officer): The Second Dutch War

 On 9 August 1666, Holmes achieved his best-known feat, characteristically (and, to Pepys and Coventry, exasperatingly) using his own judgement in interpreting his orders.
 Holmes was to land five hundred men on the island of Vlieland and four hundred on Terschelling and loot and destroy as much as possible.
 Instead of this, Holmes executed a fireship attack on the mass of merchantmen lying in Vlie Road, destroying some 150 ships, and sacked the Mennonite town of West-Terschelling.

 This, Holmes's Bonfire, was the heaviest blow the English ever dealt Dutch merchant shipping, severely endangering the Netherlands' war effort, at the cost of no more than twelve English casualties.
-Holmes now was in high favour.
-Early in 1667 he was appointed to command a squadron based in Portsmouth and the Isle of Wight, a lucrative appointment that even enabled him to fit one of the squadron's prizes as a privateer.
+Holmes was now in high favour.
+Early in 1667, he was appointed to command a squadron based in Portsmouth and the Isle of Wight, a lucrative appointment that even enabled him to fit one of the squadron's prizes as a privateer.
 In April 1667, he was commissioned a captain in the 2nd Regiment of Foot Guards, which he resigned before 1670.

 As early as December 1666, Pepys had commented on Holmes's stubborn opposition to the laying-up of the fleet in expectation of peace.
-Holmes was alive to the danger of a Dutch assault - which duly came on 10 June 1667, when Michiel de Ruyter during the Raid on the Medway entered the Medway, burned a large part of the fleet in ordinary (i.e. laid up) at Chatham and hijacked Royal Charles.
+Holmes was alive to the danger of a Dutch assault - which duly came on 10 June 1667, when Michiel de Ruyter, during the Raid on the Medway entered the Medway, burned a large part of the fleet in ordinary (i.e. laid up) at Chatham and hijacked Royal Charles.

 After that year's campaign had ended, Parliament's interest in naval administration intensified, much to Pepys's and Coventry's distress.
 Rupert and Albemarle, like most naval officers, especially of the Cavalier and gentleman sort, had long been unhappy with the off-hand treatment they received from the administrators.
 These, in turn, found the officers arrogant and unruly.
 Now the commanders-in-chief and their clients, Sir Frescheville Holles, Holmes and others, might strike back, especially after the Medway disaster.

 In addition, Holmes, in the winter of 1666/1667, had revived the quarrel with Sir Jeremiah Smith (possibly even fighting a duel with him), which only ended when the latter took Sir William Penn's place on the Navy Board (which again Holmes had hoped would be his) in December 1668.

 After peace was concluded, Holmes intensified his hold in the Isle of Wight by buying the governorship from Lord Colepeper.
 This put him in responsibility of the defences there (Sandown, Carisbrooke and Yarmouth Castles), but also gave him access to the very lucrative vice-admiralty of the Isle of Wight, Newport and Hampshire, with two-thirds of the value of all prizes taken there due to him.

 In addition, in October 1669, he was elected member of parliament for Winchester, generally supporting the Crown in Parliament.